wit0k/dw/README.md

 Ver.
 0.3.4:
 * Cosmetic code change in the function loading URLs from a file (it would skip the lines which are just '\n')
 * --url-info-force is well respected by --url-info

+Ver.
+0.3.5:
+* url parsing improvements
+* preparing for other enhancements like smb support, submission tracking (databse)